release-it/release-it/README.md

 release-it
 ```

 You will be prompted to select the new version, and more questions will follow based on your setup.

-For a "dry run" (to
+## Dry Run

-show the interactivity and the commands it _would_ execute):
+To show the interactivity and the commands it _would_ execute:

 ```bash
 release-it --dry-run
 ```

-Note: read-only commands are still executed (`$ ...`), while the rest is not (`! ...`):
+Note: read-only commands are still executed (`$ ...`), while potentially writing/mutating commands are not (`! ...`):

 ```bash
 $ git rev-parse --git-dir